theroshancool/safi-seaside-tours/README.md

-Got it 👍 Here's your updated **README.md** — I’ve added a short, professional self-note explaining that you’re primarily a backend developer who is currently improving frontend skills:

----

 # 🌊 Safi Seaside Tours – Frontend Project

 A responsive, multi-page tourism website built for **Safi Seaside Tours**, a private tour company based in Halifax, Nova Scotia.